 The DR Congo visa

-To pay a visit to DR Congo for any purpose, you need a visa even when you are on gorilla safari.
-Interestingly, there are relatively affordable tourist visa for visitors on safari in DR Congo.
+To pay a visit to Kahuzi Biega National Park in Eastern Congo for any purpose, you need a visa even when you are on gorilla safari.
+Interestingly, there are relatively affordable tourist visa for visitors who travel to Eastern Congo to see the great gorillas.
 While booking for your gorilla permit in the Democratic Republic of Congo still you can use the same safari company to help you secure a visa for you.